tinayiluo0322/Mortage_Delinquency_Risk_Prediction/README.md

 ## Project Description

-This project aims to build a predictive model to assess the likelihood of mortgage delinquency, specifically whether a homeowner will be at least 30 days late on a mortgage payment during the first two years of the mortgage.
+This project aims to build a predictive model to assess the likelihood of mortgage delinquency, specifically whether a homeowner will be at least 30 days late on a mortgage payment during the first two years of the mortgage using gradient boosting classifier.
 The goal is to help a mortgage servicing firm differentiate between high-risk and low-risk mortgages to make informed purchasing decisions.

 ## Objectives